productive-codebases/build-variants/README.md

 /* CSS will be:

 {
-  // defined in the first block
+  // Defined in the first block
   '> button': {
     all: 'unset'
   },

+  // Get the background set in the disabled variant.
+And because we added a weight
+  // option, the background:silver takes the precedence over backgrounds set in
-  // get from the primary background variant, it will override the background set in the second CSS block
+  // the primary variant (blue) and in the first CSS block (white).
-  background: 'blue',
+  background: 'silver',

-  // get from the primary font variant, two variants applyed at the same time
+  // Get from the primary font variant, two variants applyed at the same time
   fontWeight: 'bold',
   fontStyle: 'italic'

-  // finally, the color will be lime, because the weight option overrides the color defined in the primary variant.
+  // Finally, the color will be lime, because the weight option overrides the color defined in the primary variant.
   color: 'lime'
 }